aatmiyasilwal/HKU-Credit-Transfer-Database/README.md

    python -m http.server <port number>
    ```

-### Future Plans
+### New Updates
 ---
-1. Improve the user interface, which is currently barebones.
+1. SEO implemented via submission and verification of the domain to Google Search Console.
-2. Incorporating the Law faculty database
+2. Added up to date data for all faculties.

 ### Contribution
 ---